angary/angary.github.io/content/posts/unsw-course-review.md

 There are two assignments, the first of which was related to implementing a new type in PGSQL (mix of C and SQL), and the second of which was to implement Multi-Attribute Linear Hashing in C.

 If you liked the algorithms part of OS, you'll likely also enjoy this course.
-Both these courses also go through concurrency
+Both these courses also go through concurrency.

 **Recommended resources**

 - [Use the index luke](https://use-the-index-luke.com/) (Interesting for learning about the impact of indexing on query performance)

 ## COMP9417 - Machine Learning and Data Mining